Skip to content

 fourth of july breakfast charcuterie board

-Red, White & Blue Breakfast Charcuterie Board
+Red, White & Blue Charcuterie Board

 Arielle Hess

-Once you try it, no Fourth of July backyard brunch party will be complete without this Red, White & Blue Breakfast Charcuterie Board.
+Once you try it, no Fourth of July backyard brunch party will be complete without this Red, White & Blue Charcuterie Board.
 Filled with lots of fruits, nuts, cheese, mini waffles, and meats, all themed around red white, and blue, you’ll be shocked at how deceptively simple yet utterly impressive this is to put together.
 Charcuterie boards are great to serve along with other light foods, deviled eggs or hand pies, and mimosas, and can anchor the food for a party for hours.

 No ratings yet